 The Orange County Sheriff's Department is a modern, progressive law enforcement agency dedicated to protecting the peace and enhancing the quality of life for everyone in the County of Orange.
-The OC Crime Lab provides scientific support to the law enforcement agencies and criminal justice system in Orange County by applying sound scientific principles to the collection; by ensuring thorough evaluation and interpretation of physical evidence; and by providing expert testimony and scientific support whenever needed.
+The OC Crime Lab provides scientific support to the law enforcement agencies and criminal justice system in Orange County by applying sound scientific principles to the collection and documentation of physical evidence; by ensuring thorough evaluation and interpretation of physical evidence; and by providing expert testimony and scientific support whenever needed.

 Duties vary, depending on current project needs.
-Duties may include assisting at crime scenes, reviewing method development, and maintaining equipment and supplies.
+Duties may include responding with CSI Specialists to crime scenes, reviewing method development, and maintaining equipment and supplies.

-Assignments may provide experience related to the following activities:
+Assignments may provide observational experience related to the following activities:

 Identification and collection of DNA, fingerprints and physical evidence